pact-foundation/jest-pact/README.md

 - [x] instantiates the PactOptions for you
 - [x] Setups Pact mock service before and after hooks so you don’t have to
-- [x] Assign random ports and pass port back to user so we can run in parallel without port clashes
-- [x] Set Jasmine's timeout to 30 seconds preventing brittle tests in slow environments
+- [x] Set Jest timeout to 30 seconds preventing brittle tests in slow environments like Docker
+- [x] Sensible defaults for the pact options that make sense with Jest
+- [x] Supports both the main release of pact-js (9.x.x) and the beta 10.x.x for Pact spec V3.

 ## `Jest-Pact` Roadmap

-- [ ] user configurable paths for log/pact output dirs
-- [ ] integration with Jest's API to make setup and teardown of pact tests very simple
 - [ ] Ensure that jest-pact plays well with jest's default of watch-mode
 - [ ] Ensure that pact failures print nice diffs (at the moment you have to go digging in the log files)
+- [ ] Add a setup hook for clearing out log and pact files

 ## Adapter Installation